Apogee Journal Reading Periods: July & February of Each Year

 We’ll be reading for nonfiction, fiction, and poetry during the month of February, 2023 (February 1 – March 1).
 To submit flash, interviews, and reviews to Perigee, please see this page.

 Apogee is a journal of literature and art that engages with identity politics, including but not limited to: race, gender, sexuality, class, ability, and intersectional identities.
-We are a biannual print publication featuring fiction, nonfiction, poetry, and visual art.
+We are a biannual publication featuring fiction, nonfiction, poetry, and visual art, as well as a digital platform for reviews, interviews, flash, and more.
 Our goals are twofold: to publish fresh work that interrogates the status quo, and to provide a platform for underrepresented voices, prioritizing artists and writers of color.

 - All work must be previously unpublished.

 - Cover letters are optional.

 - Please include a current bio.

 - We accept simultaneous submissions.
 Please notify us if your work has been accepted elsewhere.

 - For prose submissions, please send a maximum of 5,000 words, in either .doc or .docx format.

 - Please send only one piece per reading period.

 - Please send a maximum of five poems in the same document, either .doc, .docx, or .pdf format.